 3) Your business is a side hustle while you keep getting a paycheck.
 I have been self-employed for 13 years now and I can work anywhere around the world, but I was a part-time travel writer and author for many years before that.
 Once I had reached a point where I knew I could pay the bills with freelancing, book royalties, and my travel websites, I went all in.
 My 1,000 days (and more) were already behind me.

 The original version of the Helsinki Bus Station Theory was penned by Finnish-American photographer Arno Minkkinen, who was advising other photographers.
 This wrap-up from The Guardian shows how it can apply to other creative professions, however.
 We can all think of people who never seem to get any traction while flitting from one project to the next, always giving up when they don't see quick success.

-Read the article for the full explanation, but the basic idea is that buses leaving the Helsinki station all follow the same route for a while, then diverge along different routes.
+Read the article for the full explanation on this business theory, but the basic idea is that buses leaving the Helsinki station all follow the same route for a while, then diverge along different routes.
 The longer you stay on, the more interesting it gets and the fewer people you are sharing the ride with.
 In the travel blogging world, the longer you stick with your niche and rise up, the fewer competitors you have on the bus.
-If you keep going back to the station and getting on a different bus though because you’re bored, or impatient, or have shiny object syndrome problems, you’re not going to really get anywhere.
+If you keep going back to the station and getting on a different bus though because you're bored, or impatient, or have shiny object syndrome problems, you're not going to really get anywhere.
 The answer is, stay on the f&[email protected] bus!